-Moroccan baths, also called Moroccan Hammams, are one of the best care treatments for detoxifying and deep cleansing your hair and skin.
+Moroccan baths, also called Moroccan Hammams, are one of the best care treatments to detoxify.
 In Morocco, women have a Moroccan bath every week.
-It’s a non-negotiable ”me-time” that can take up to two hours and which allows them to reconnect with their body and relax.
+It’s a non-negotiable me-time that can take up to two hours.
+It’s meant to deeply clean and nourish the skin and hair, but also to reconnect with the body’s senses and relax.

-Then follows the relaxing moment of actually being in the steamy Hammam, where every inch of your muscles relaxes and every pore opens for a deep cleanse.
-Once you finish your Moroccan bath, you feel completely clean and relaxed, like you were just born!
+Having tried many relaxation massages and SPAs, there is honestly nothing like being in the steamy Hammam, where every inch of your muscles relaxes and every pore opens for a deep cleanse.
+Once you finish your Moroccan bath, you feel completely clean and relaxed, like you were just born.

 What is Moroccan bath (Hammam) treatment?

 Moroccan Baths are a Moroccan traditional beauty ritual where Moroccan men and Moroccan women go to a public gender-separated bath, to benefit from its purifying virtues and skin detoxification.

 Hammams in Morocco are everywhere.
 You can find them in almost every neighborhood.
 They are one of the most appreciated cleansing and relaxing beauty treatments in Morocco.
 In fact, it’s very rare for women in Morocco to go to regular SPAs as they can get everything they need in a Moroccan bath.

 In Morocco, Moroccan Hammams are also very cheap.
 Going to a traditional Hammam costs less than $5 per person.
 Talk about a bargain!